cloud-marcel/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## Scikit-learn Pipeline

-The architecture contains of two elements:
+The architecture contains of two elements (image from Udacity Classroom):
 ![png](images/HyperDrive/Architecture_hyperdrive.png)

 - The Pyhton scripts (`train.py`) includes the `Scikit-learn` model, functions to  read the dataset from the URL and saving it as `TabularDatasetFactory` object, cleaning the dataset, splitting it into training and test data und receiving the final metric score.